marcosan93/Stock-Analyzer/README.md

 ## Time Series

+For the Technical data/analysis, Time-series models were used to forecast the next set of stock prices for any stock.

 Numerous time-series models were utilized to find the model with the best performance.
 These models were:

 - SARIMAX